Policy & Basic Approach

 Renewable energy Renewable Energy Business Promoting solar power generation businesses Expand the number of renewable energy power generation facilities operated by the Group.
 2030

-Biomass power generation business Commencement of the biomass power generation business Development and start of operation of a biomass power plant .
+Biomass power generation business Commencement of the biomass power generation business Development, start and operating of operation of a biomass power plant .
 Short term

-• Oji Green Energy Tokushima (Anan City, Tokushima Prefecture) is operating as planned.
+• Oji Green Energy Tokushima (Anan City, Tokushima Prefecture) is operating.

 Self-consumption solar power generation business and solar power-based agricultural business (solar power sharing) Developing a self-consumption solar power generation business and a solar power-based agricultural business (solar power sharing) [Private consumption type]